ethanmye-rs/ethanmyers/content/about/_index.md

 +++

 My name is Ethan Myers and I'm a student at a large public research university in the US.
-This site is mostly for me to stay accountable to my projects, and for others to see them, if they so choose.
+This site is mostly for me to stay accountable to my projects, but also functions as a portfolio.

 My résumé is viewable [here](/pdf/CV_US.pdf).

+I can be reached via <ethan@ethanmye.rs>

-The site is built with [Hugo](http://gohugo.io/) and a theme called [Cocoa](https://themes.gohugo.io/cocoa/).
-It's hosted by [Netlify](netlify.com).
+The site is built with [Hugo](https://gohugo.io/) and a theme called [Cocoa](https://themes.gohugo.io/cocoa/).
+It's hosted by [Netlify](https://netlify.com/).